RaphaelIT7/gmod-httpserver/README.md

 This Project aims to add a HTTPServer to Gmod.

 This project uses the [cpp-httplib](https://github.com/yhirose/cpp-httplib) as the HTTPServer.

+TODO:
+- Move IP Whitelist chec to a Pre-routing handler
+- Add a Error handler and function
+- Add a Exception handler and function
+- Add a Pre-routing handler and function
+- Add a Post-routing handler and function

 # Functions
 ## Basic Functions
 #### httpserver.Start(String IP, Number Port)